nehadesh/in-mem-file-system/README.md

 An in-memory filesystem built in Python!
 This is a simplified file system that supports storing both files and directories in-memory.
 The UI is a terminal interface through which a user can input familiar file system commands to create/read/update/delete files and directories.

+## Setup Instructions

+Open up a terminal window.
+Clone this repository and navigate into the repo.

+1. Do you have python3 installed? `python3 --version`.

+- No?
+Install python on your local machine `brew install python`
+- I used Python 3.9.6 for this project

+2. Create a virtual environment to install requirements in `python3 -m venv file_system_venv`

+3. Activate the virtual environment `source file_system_venv/bin/activate`

+4. Install requirements `pip install -r requirements.txt`

+5. Run the program `python3 src/main.py`

 ## Implementation Details

 I chose to use a sorted key tree structure to store the file system.